 - Does capital expenditure feature in your company's business plan as a strategic step to mitigate the negative impact of COVID-19?

-- Are you able to assist with the production of PPE equipment, but need financial support to get this up and running?
+- Are you looking to supply into new markets or launch new products, but need financial support to get this up and running?

 - Has your company recently invested in Research and Development (R&D)?

 There is a variety of funding available to SME manufacturers across the South West - we'll tell you if your business is eligible, and also advise ways to use this funding for maximum benefit:

 Does your business need our support?